NetSuite

 Unlike Bundler, all layout changes were preserved by the SDF deployment.
 However, the highlighted fields which were hidden in the customized form somehow became visible upon deployment.
 On the positive side, after hiding those fields in Production and redeploying via SDF, the changes were not overridden.
 Additionally, unlike Bundler, SDF supports excluding dependencies from a deployment by referencing them as being already present in the target environment in which case they do not get redeployed.

-SDF is a significant improvement above bundler and I assess that most users will gladly accept these results over manual deployment.
-However, as mentioned earlier, SDF is not suitable for non-developers which makes it hardly useful to the users tasked with cutovers.
-Even for the developers, the process is somewhat involved.
+For many, the fact that layout changes are preserved with SDF may make it a more appealing option than either Bundler or manual deployment.
+However, as mentioned earlier, non-developers may have a harder time with SDF, which is something to keep in mind.
+Indeed, the process is somewhat involved, even for developers.
 Here’s an illustration of the commands (in VS Code) required to realize a typical deployment using SDF.
-Note that this assumes that you already have a working SDF setup on your development machine.
+Note that this assumes you already have a working SDF setup on your development machine.
 If not, refer to the official documentation for how to set SDF up.

 As illustrated above, you’ll typically need to complete the following steps for a deployment using SDF: